- Academic Affairs

 UMB investigators were awarded nearly $500 million in research, service, and training awards in FY16.
 SPA will work with you to submit competitive proposals, negotiate agreements, and navigate the world of sponsored programs administration.

-NIH Salary Cap: The NIH has issued Interim Guidance regarding the salary cap.
-Briefly, an Executive Order was issued effective January 8, 2017, that increased the Executive Level II salary cap to $187,000.
-SPA recommends that this cap of $187,000 be used for all proposals unless an NIH notification is issued to change the cap.
-The NIH notice states, "...if adequate funds are available in active awards, and if the salary cap increase is consistent with the institutional base salary, grantees may rebudget to accommodate the current Executive Level II salary level.
+NIH Salary Cap - NOT-OD-17-075: Effective January 8, 2017, the Executive Level II salary cap increased to $187,000.
+The NIH states, "...if adequate funds are available in active awards, and if the salary cap increase is consistent with the institutional base salary, grantees may rebudget to accommodate the current Executive Level II salary level.
 However, no additional funds will be provided to these grant awards."

 FDP Clearinghouse Pilot: UMB is taking part in a national pilot program as part of the Federal Demonstration Partnership (FDP).
 This may affect proposals where UMB is a subrecipient or proposals that include a subrecipient in the budget.